AlekseyPauls/JBInternship/README.md

 With this command you can leave feedback.

+### Bot creating

+To create your own app with this bot you should create app in Slack and:

+1. Set 'Request URL' as 'your_address/webhook'
+2. Subscribe your bot to events 'im_created', 'im_open', 'message.channels' and 'message.im'
+3. Add slash commands '/info', '/info_dataset', 'info_statistic', 'rules' and 'fb' with 'Request URL' as 'your_address/commands' (info about commands arguments above)
+4. Set 'SLACK_TOCKEN' in your settings.properties as 'Bot User OAuth Access Token' value in your Slack app
+5. Finish bot creating and add it to your workspace

 ## Rules

 Bot tries to recognize the questions in natural language, but we can help him in this by formulating clear questions.